Maelstrom8/Ascalon/README.md

 - If you want to see what mods are used in Ascalon - see [Gameplay Documentation](link)
 - If you want to learn how to modify this list - see [Modding Documentation](link)

 # Requirements

 You need to own a legitimate copy of Dragon's Dogma: Dark Arisen.
 Also, your installation needs to be clean / unmodified.

-For the base game's requirements.. it's 6 years old.
+For the base game's requirements.. it's 6 years old or even older probably.
 If you have a computer that wasn't built 20 years ago, you should be able to run it at 60 fps.

+# ENB

+The only preset I honestly liked for DD:DA was Rudy, but it's for ENBSeries v0.300.
+The newest version of ENBSeries is v0.476 which I included with the list.

+I have included Rudy's ENB but it lacks the features that v0.476 has.
+I'm not experienced in the matter so it may be not work.
+Feel free to use this to make your own, it's not something I personally want to spend time on right now.

 # Installation